 Looking After Your Jack Dempsey Cichlids

-However, if you have lots of fish in with them, you’d want to go with a bigger tank.
-Having many fish there can make them feel cramped, and you don’t want.
+However, if you have lots of fish in a community tank, go with a bigger tank size, something like a 100 gallon aquarium.
 Many aquarists recommend the dimensions of 4 ft, or if you can manage it, 5 ft.

-Rocks, both flat and those that form caves and hidey-holes are integral to your tank.
+Rocks, both flat and those that form caves and hiding places are integral to your tank.
 Make sure you place the stones first.
-Jack Dempsey Cichlids are known to dig into the substrate, so put them first to avoid the rocks falling.
-If you like it to look natural, decorating it with bogwood is ideal.
+Jack Dempsey Cichlids dig into the substrate.

 With plants, you need tough, hardy ones that either grows on the bottom or are floating.
-Try not to have too many, as it could clutter up the tank.
-Ideal ones that grow on the bottom are Anubias or the Java Fern.
+Try not to have too many.
+The ideal ones are Anubias or the Java Fern.

 An important note.
-Despite everything, we’ve said about how aggressive Jack Demspey Cichlids can sometimes be.
-When you first buy them, they don’t live up to their name.
-No, seriously.
-They are quite shy, awkward, and afraid of their new surroundings.
+When you first buy them, they’re quite shy, awkward, and afraid of their new surroundings.

 When you introduce them, make sure the lighting isn’t too bright, and there are places for them to hide.

-Make sure you keep the aquarium water clean.
-It should have no nitrite or ammonia in it.
-You can allow some nitrate to be in there, but the amount can’t be larger than 40mg in a liter.
+You can allow some nitrate, but no larger than 40mg in a liter.
 You can achieve this with the help of a strong, quality biofilter.

-Another critical thing to remember is to keep your lighting not too bright.
+Keep your lighting subdued.
 They don’t like bright lights.

-It becomes even more critical if the tank has much fish in it.
 When you do the water changes, make sure to use a gravel cleaner.
-This removes the decomposing organic matter, which is critical to do if you want to keep the fish healthy.
+This removes the decomposing organic matter.

 PH And Hardness